simonkorosec/ServeUp/README.md

 - restaurant/register
 - request type: POST
 - Register a new restaurant
-- API call should recieve a JSON with the name of the restaurant, type, adress id, admin id and rating
+- API call should recieve a JSON with the email of the admin, name of the restaurant, type, address and rating
-- API returns a JSON with the status and a short description
+- API returns a JSON with the status, short description and any other actions that were executed
 - Status
   * 0 - Error
   * 1 - OK